pm4py.discovery.discover_performance_dfg#

 Parameters:

-• log – event log / Pandas dataframe
+• log – Event log or Pandas DataFrame.

-• business_hours (bool) – enables/disables the computation based on the business hours (default: False)
+• business_hours (bool) – Enables or disables computation based on business hours (default: False).

-• activity_key (str) – attribute to be used for the activity
+• activity_key (str) – Attribute to be used for the activity (default: “concept:name”).

-• timestamp_key (str) – attribute to be used for the timestamp
+• timestamp_key (str) – Attribute to be used for the timestamp (default: “time:timestamp”).

 Return type: